asimihsan/arqinator/README.md

     -   maybe have a text-file based configuration?
 -   support all backup types possible with Arq, start with Dropbox.
 -   explicitly check SHA1 hashes of blobs to confirm no corruption.
+-   Files are downloaded in serial, should do it in parallel.

 ### Testing done so far